mlibrary/about-amherst/src/content/community/2023-03-07-“imagine-a-world”.md

-Endnote: I want to give a big shout out to Frost Research and Instruction librarian and zine expert Alana Kumbier for helping me research and find sources about zines.
+\* I want to give a big shout out to Frost Research and Instruction librarian and zine expert Alana Kumbier for helping me research and find sources about zines.
 Thank you!

-Bio: Evelyn is a sophomore English and Sexuality, Women’s, and Gender Studies double major from Los Angeles.
+*Evelyn is a sophomore English and Sexuality, Women’s, and Gender Studies double major from Los Angeles.
 She is interested in postcolonial literature, Asian American writers, and intersectionality.
-Outside of class, she likes playing piano, baking cookies, and drinking good matcha lattes.
+Outside of class, she likes playing piano, baking cookies, and drinking good matcha lattes.*